 Organizations looking to grow and thrive on mobile find themselves stuck between a rock and a hard place.
 Siloed and fragmented data, insights and activation technologies, drain time and limit results.
 The walled gardens with their opaque and biased practices, induce a new kind of business complexity.
 On top of all that, the imperative of data validity and traceability, is adding another layer of unavoidable difficulty.
 As the mobile ecosystem matures, organizations will demand a simpler solution to this endemic problem.

 Ogury has designed a new category of solutions that anticipate and address these demands, to help organizations overcome the unavoidable challenges they currently face.
-Built from the inside out on first-party GDPR compliant mobile user journey data, Ogury provides the first fully integrated consent, data, insight and activation solution.
+Built from the inside out on GDPR compliant data, Ogury provides the first consent and preference management platform specifically designed for data privacy compliance for advertising.
 Fueled by first-party data generated from consented signals, Ogury enables brands and publishers to understand the entire mobile user journey, across all apps and mobile websites, in full compliance with even the most stringent privacy laws.
 This data provides precious insights to inform strategy, and purpose-built AI technology automatically activates this insight to deliver business results.

 Simplicity is attained by breaking down existing silos in which current tech platforms operate, and integrating consent, data, insights and activation technology in one place.
 AI removes unnecessary and tedious human labor, and simplicity becomes a competitive advantage.
-In a dynamic and often chaotic mobile market, integration is innovation.
+Data privacy compliance for advertising is essential in a dynamic & often chaotic mobile market.

-To find out more about Ogury’s MJM Solutions, please contact email@example.com
+To find out more about Ogury’s, and data privacy compliance for advertising, please contact email@example.com